The most beautiful countries in the world – Reader's vote

 What you love: “The breath-taking nature and unassuming people”

-From the ethereal fjords mentioned by tonnes of readers to the compact capital Oslo, and “Lapland with its magical atmosphere”, there’s so much to discover in Norway.
-As one of you said, Norway's “landscape is fantastic.
+From the ethereal fjords mentioned by tonnes of readers to the compact capital Oslo, and “Lapland with its magical atmosphere”, there are so many things to do in Norway.
+As one of you said, Norway's “landscape is fantastic".

-leave some space in your itinerary for Trondheim, the country’s former capital and third-largest city, with Scandinavia's largest medieval building, rocking nightlife, and museums.
+Leave some space in your Norway itinerary for Trondheim, the country’s former capital and third-largest city, with Scandinavia's largest medieval building, rocking nightlife, and museums.

 lofoten-norway-shutterstock_1525653875